wied03/karma_webpack_2/README.md

 ```

 ## Limitations:
-* Does not rely on [webpack dev middleware](https://github.com/webpack/webpack-dev-middleware) due to lack of tests for that project
+* Does not rely on [webpack dev middleware](https://github.com/webpack/webpack-dev-middleware) due to lack of tests for that project.
+It does however use the [memory-fs filesystem](https://github.com/webpack/memory-fs)
 * Webpack config is not automatically read from `webpack.config.js` for you.
 You could do that manually in your Karma config for now.

 Copyright (c) 2016, BSW Technology Consulting LLC